cmusser/vpnd-port/README.md

     `sudo make makesum`

-   This write the distinfo file, which is in version control.
+   This writes the distinfo file, which is in version control.
 Make sure you commit this when done.

    In the uncommon case where you're rebuilding a release, but reusing the same version